 3 biggest problems during the building phase and how to avoid themNew Homes, Renovations, Tips and Advice

-Hold ups to your project are costly not only in terms of dollars but also in terms of emotional stress.
-Financially they can quickly begin to blow out a project’s budget.
-And even if they don’t add anything directly to the cost of the construction itself they can cost you money in other ways.
+Delays to your project are costly – not only in terms of dollars but also in terms of emotional stress.
+Financially speaking these delays can quickly begin to blow out a project’s budget, and besides even if they don’t add anything directly to the cost of the construction itself, they can cost you money in other ways.

-It’s also true that some builders can just be grumpy, abrupt individuals that lack people skills.
-Sure they might be great builders, but great communicators they are not.
-And it’s not uncommon for some builders or contractors to try to bluff their clients or pull the wool over their eyes.
+Sure your chosen contractors might be great builders, but it doesn’t necessarily mean they will be great communicators.
+It’s also not uncommon for some builders or contractors to try to bluff their clients or pull the wool over their eyes.

 So how can you avoid these three problems on your building project?
-So how do you do that?

 Well to start with, you should consider engaging an architect to create your detailed design documentation.
 This will immediately eliminate 80% of the problems during the building phase of your home.